Hyperparathyroid UK (HPT UK)

 -

-The role of parathyroid glands is to regulate and maintain the level of calcium in blood and bones.
-PHPT features over production of parathyroid hormone (PTH) secreted by parathyroid glands (usually 4), located behind the thyroid in the neck, resulting in failure to regulate calcium levels, usually causing hypercalcemia.
+The role of parathyroid glands is to regulate and maintai the level of calcium in blood and bones.
+PHPT features over production of parathyroid hormone (PTH) secreted by parathyroid glands (usually 4), located behind the thyroid in the neck, resulting in failure to regulate calcium levels, often causing hypercalcemia.

 Over stimulated PTH doesn't always mean 'above range', it can mean PTH doesn't switch off production when calcium reaches a set point, caused by malfunction of one or more glands.
 Most people don't even know they have parathyroid glands until they malfunction.
 To determine a problem with parathyroid glands it is necessary to test PTH and calcium together.
 We recommend testing vitamin D and magnesium because they both play a role in calcium homeostasis.
 Low vitamin D can stimulate over production of parathyroid hormone, so we always recommend aiming to get vitamin D into range with reasonable daily doses (1-3000 IU) after magnesium levels have been tested.
 D3 needs magnesium to convert to its 25[OH]D. Doctors prescribing huge doses of D3 wouldn't drive 100 miles on an empty tank, would they?